Given a list of pod UUIDs, rkt stop will shut them down, for the shipped stage1 images, this means:

 - default systemd-nspawn stage1: the container is killed.

-- kvm stage1: the lkvm process receives a KILL signal.
+- kvm stage1: the qemu or lkvm process receives a KILL signal.

 - rkt fly stage1: the app receives a KILL signal.